robenkleene/software-references/macos/macos-fonts.md

 ## Troubleshooting

-Sometimes a restart is required to get a font to install.
+- `sudo pkill -f fontd` (or restarting) is often required to get newly installed fonts to be picked up